toarch7/nt-recreated-public/README.md

  Contributions are welcomed, unless your changes don't match what is present in release version of the original game.
  This topic is going to be expanded later.

-# Distribution
+# Distributing
  Requirements of usermade builds weren't strictly stated by Vlambeer, but the general rules are:
- * No form of monetary barrier should exists to access any form of content or source
+ * No form of monetary barrier should exists to access the game or any form of content and source
  * You must clearly state that this is not an official build of Nuclear Throne
  * You should not remove any Vlambeer branding
  * You should not proclaim your build is a result of a partnership with original authors